techlahoma/shecodes-okc-website/posts/react-pt2.md

 Within the `src` folder, there is an `App.js` file.
 Within this file there is a `render` function.
 A core concept of React is that all of our code will be in the JavaScript files and will be rendered through this `render` function.
 This means we won't have any HTML files.

-The app we are building together is going to use [FayePI](link).
+The app we are building together is going to use [FayePI](https://fayepi.herokuapp.com/).
 We'll be building a list of romantic comedies.
+(Quick disclosure: I am the author of FayePI.)

 Let's hop into the `App.js` file and set some stuff up.
 Our `App.js` file will look like this: